willwade/AACDataSet/README.md

 - `templates/instructions/<lang>.json` — Controls the prompt templates (instructions) for each language.
 - `templates/substitutions/<lang>.json` — Controls the possible substitutions (e.g., time_of_day, setting, tone, etc.) for each language.
+  - Each language file includes culturally appropriate names for AAC users and partners in the `aac_user` and `partner` arrays.

 **Do NOT edit `templates/prompt_templates/` directly.**
 - The files in `templates/prompt_templates/` are generated automatically by the script (`scripts/generate_templates.py`) based on the above two folders.
 Any changes you want to make should be made in `templates/instructions` or `templates/substitutions` and then regenerate the prompt templates.